jodersky/nuttx/misc/buildroot/configs/README.txt

     invoked.
 I think you would have to hard code those path options into those configure commands."

+Q: When I try to run the tools I get errors like 'cc1' not found or strange errors from 'as'.

+A: Did you move the toolchain after you built it?
+I used to do that all of the time but building under 64-bit OpenSUSE 13.1, I could not longer do that.
+   When I executed the compiler in the location where it was built, all worked well.
+But if I moved the toolchain chain, I would bet the strange 'as' errors.

+   Or... are you sure you built the right toolchain?
+These are simple tools designed for one CPU configuration.
+So the CFLAGS in your Makefile must match the way the tool chain was built.
+I have heard reports that building a Cortect-M4F toolchain then using it with a Cortex-M3 or M4 without floating point Make.defs caused the path to 'cc1' to be lost.

 Cygwin GCC BUILD NOTES
 ^^^^^^^^^^^^^^^^^^^^^^